Avi GSLB Architecture

-All active sites detect successful connection to a follower through the control plane healthmonitor updates.
-In case of contol plane healthmonitors, Active sites query all the other sites to fetch health and load information of all virtual services which are behind GSLB services.
+All active sites detect successful connection to a follower through the control-plane health monitor updates.
+In the case of contol-plane health monitors, active sites query all the other sites to fetch health and load information of all virtual services which are behind GSLB services.

-DNS services then updates the GS member status of the recovered sites as UP or DOWN based on the GS health monitors.
+The DNS service then updates the GS member status of the recovered sites as UP or DOWN, based on the GS health monitors.

 - Follower Site Recovery

 GSLB leader detects successful connectivity to follower and updates it with the updated GSLB configuration.

 Only an admin can resume updates to the GSLB configuration.

 To learn more about changing the GSLB leader and site recovery, please refer to Avi GSLB Site Configuration and Operations.